-2. Know Your Voice Actor
+2. Know Your Voice Talent

 You’ve found a voice actor whose medical demo sounds great, but can they deliver the same sound for you?
 How deep is their experience?
 Do they have their own broadcast quality studio, or will they record at an outside studio?
 Who will bear that expense?
 Who will edit the audio?
 Are they comfortable with long-form narrations or are they better with short projects (5 minutes or less)?
 Listen to other samples of their work.
-Pay attention to details like pronunciation, articulation, modulation of energy and tone to create interest and expressiveness— are these qualities present?
+Pay attention to details like pronunciation, articulation, modulation of energy, and tone to create interest and expressiveness— are these qualities present?
 Side Note: NDAs- Non-Disclosure Agreements- often prevent voice actors from posting their projects online, but sometimes they can share a private link.

-3. Check References
+3. Check Voice Talent References

 Ask for references because a VO professional comes prepared to make your job easier and help your project shine!
 Ask how well they took directions?
 If they met or beat their deadlines.
-How well they communicated throughout the project?
+How well do they communicate throughout the project?
 Did they edit the text if needed and catch errors if they existed?